Moreholidays December Bill of Rights Day

 When is Bill of Rights Day?
 This special day is always observed on December 15

 Today is Bill of Rights Day, a December 15 holiday.
-To Americans, the Bill of Rights are key amendments to the U.S. Constitution, that protect our rights.
+To Americans, the Bill of Rights are key amendments to the U.S. Constitution, that protect our rights as Americans.

 On September 25, 1789, the First Congress of the United States proposed to the state legislatures 12 amendments to the Constitution.
 10 of these amendments were added to the Constitution on December 15, 1791.
 Of the 12 proposed amendments, 10 were approved.

-On Bill of Rights Day, we hope you celebrate your American Citizenship and spend a few minutes reflecting upon the freedoms that you enjoy.
+On Bill of Rights Day, we hope you celebrate your American Citizenship and spend a few minutes during the day reflecting upon the freedoms that you enjoy.
 These freedoms do not exist in many countries of the world.

 Of the 12 original amendments, which ones were not approved?